-All applications for planning permission or prior approval for new residential development across the city received after Monday 7 July 2014 need to provide a means of mitigating the development's impact upon the ecological importance of the Special Protection Areas within and around the Solent.
-Map of the Solent Disturbance Mitigation Project around the Solent
+Since July 2014 all applications for new residential planning permissions across the city need to provide a means of mitigating the development's impact upon the ecological importance of the Special Protection Areas within and around the Solent.

 Whilst applicants may propose alternative measures to mitigate the direct impact of their development on the Solent SPA, the simplest way of mitigating will be through the Solent Disturbance Mitigation Project.